mdtam/in-dexx/README.md

   * Don't read the files on every search.
 Only read all files when the directory changes
   * add option to search recursively in chosen directory. (feature already available but not enabled)
   * store history of searches.
+  * ADD VALIDATION before searching or reading directories.
+Validating Paths and Search phrases to provide more security.

 # How to Start
 * install requirements: \